official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 280

-The Report of the Iraq Inquiry451.
-Sir Christopher Meyer sent a telegram to Mr Straw later on 11 October.155 He wrote that President Bush wanted:
+451. Sir Christopher Meyer sent a telegram to Mr Straw later on 11 October.[^155] He wrote that President Bush wanted:

 “… to be rid of Saddam.
 He is the prime mover of US policy.
 He believes that this